-The spiritual use of marijuana is a topic that many don’t discuss since we only talk about the negative effects of cannabis in our daily lives.
+The spiritual use of cannabis is a topic that many don’t discuss since we only talk about the negative effects of cannabis in our daily lives.

 It is also used in brewing tea and mixed with edible foods like cookies for consumption.
 Its laxity effect can also ease bowel movement and make one relax tension in the nerves.

-The main spiritual uses of marijuana are no doubt related to its psychoactive compound.
+The main spiritual uses of cannabis are no doubt related to its psychoactive compound.
 When this chemical is consumed, it causes a number of psychological effects including relaxation and a sense of well-being.

 In addition to the same, the man had been buried with many possessions.
-Among his many possessions was a large amount of marijuana -789grams to be exact!
+Among his many possessions was a large amount of cannabis -789grams to be exact!

 These intriguing findings have led researchers to believe that in this case, the herbs were used for its psychoactive properties as mentioned above.

 In modern-day China, cannabis remains an integral part of the Uighur culture.
-Marijuana is also used in other different religions like the Hindu and the Rastafarians.
+Cannabis is also used in other different religions like the Hindu and the Rastafarians.

 Cannabis and Spiritual Awakening